-Battery of a Police Officer in Baton Rouge, Ascension, Livingston Parish & Beyond
+Battery of a Police Officer in Baton Rouge, Gonzales, Prairieville, Livingston Parish, Ascension Parish, West Baton Rouge Parish, Zachary, LA & Beyond

 Battery of a police officer in Louisiana is charged in the following circumstances, statute below.
 A criminal defense trial for battery of a police officer is procedurally like any other serious felony, in that it is a very serious charge that takes a tremendous effort and skill level to properly defend.